reasonwithoutrestraint/site/Original/My moral understanding.md

                 - mold inherent character of other members of society
                 - regulate other members' disposition to shame/blame
         - reasons to follow as an individual
-        - Plattitudes created: A should be shamed for X if
 5. Constructivist approach for establishing truth in different normative domains - constraints on the idealized agent
     - morality:
         - norms that are rationally necessary as a basis cooperation/shame/blame